infradom/ecopower_dynamic_grid_prices/README.md

 - Authentication code for the Ecopower API: contact Ecopower to obtain a value for this token.
 If left empty, you must provide a backup source entity (e.g. from the nordpool integration)
 - API curve id's for consumption and injection (obtained from Ecopower).
 Just enter the number, not the url
+- (optional) Backup source flag: tick this box if you want to configure a backup source of information
+- (optional) Test API flag: tick this box if you want to use the Ecopower test API (not for production !)

+# Configuration parameters backup source:

-- (optional) Backup source entity id (used in case ecopower API would be down).
+ - entity id (used in case ecopower API would be down).
 Please note that the backup source must be configured so that it provides cost in € per kWh, without VAT.
 This has only been tested for the nordpool integration that has typically a entity id name like 'sensor.nordpool_kwh_be_eur_3_10_0'
 - grid operators may charge different prices than the ones published on the backup source.
 This integration allows you to declare factors A, B, C, D for some customization or the prices published on the backup source:
   - consume cost: Cost = A * (published_price + B)
   - injection fee:  Fee = C * (published_price - D)